 The 3740 came out of IWC’s resurrection under Günter Blümlein and LMH, where engineering with Teutonic precision was worshipped as the central tenet of IWC’s philosophy.
-The resulting timepieces were somewhat unashamedly masculine in design; as controversial as that feels to write today, the aesthetics drove toward that direction as did their questionable marketing campaigns.
+The resulting timepieces were somewhat unashamedly masculine in design; as controversial as that feels to write today, the aesthetics drove toward that direction as did their rather questionable marketing campaigns (worth a google or stop by Ad Patina).
 We’ve all come a long way, although I can’t help but feel the strong sense of direction IWC demonstrated in this era has faltered wanderingly slightly in recent years.

-To support its restrained proportion, IWC utilized a Jaeger-LeCoultre mecha-quartz which allowed the 3740 to be 10.4mm thin, as opposed to the contemporary mechanical 3706 chronograph’s 14.6mm.
+To support its restrained proportion, IWC utilized a Jaeger-LeCoultre 631 mecha-quartz which allowed the 3741 to be 10.4mm thin, as opposed to the contemporary mechanical 3706 chronograph’s 14.6mm.
 Its build quality was superb.
+This wears like a watch 10X its value.
 The subdials have unique tracks, each distinct in line weight and design.
 IWC’s signature feels perfectly judged in proportion.
-This reference 3740 with a plexi crystal was produced for just two years before being replaced with the sapphire reference 3741.
-It is considered generally more desirable.
+This example’s original Milanese bracelet adds a touch of elegance to an otherwise downright purposeful instrument.
 Amongst those paying close attention, who are open to electrons as a power source, the 3740 is quickly approaching cult classic status.

 This example is in excellent condition.
 The case is full, its dial is excellent with a lovely cream patina, and the I see no significant bashes.
 It was recently serviced, has a fresh battery, and even comes with all original papers that match in serial numbers.
 It is being offered by a well-regarded Japanese retailer.